 “Five Ways to Marathon-Train In 100+ Temps in Dallas, Texas”

 Think about who you want to visit your site, what kind of info they’re looking for, and why they want it.

 New runners (who) want tips on training in the heat (what) so they’re ready for marathon season in the fall (why).

 Then use these terms to categorize your posts: new runners, heat training, summer training, marathon training.
 It’ll help SEO and it’ll help visitors find useful content on your site.

-That way you retain control over sending content to your readers.
+That way you build a list of leads that you can nurture until they’re ready to buy, and retain control over when you send content to your readers.